aperiodic/skyrim-modding/README.md

 #### Stable uGridsToLoad

-This makes it so you don't have to be totally sure you can commit in order to mess around with the [uGridsToLoad value in Skyrim.ini](#uGridsToLoad).
+This makes it so you don't have to be totally sure you can commit to a new value when changing the [uGridsToLoad value in Skyrim.ini](#uGridsToLoad).

 [Stable uGridsToLoad](http://www.nexusmods.com/skyrim/mods/41592)